What Is A Website Title & Why Is It Important For SEO?

 • Secondary Keyword: “Easy & Delicious” adds additional descriptive terms that are appealing to users looking for simple yet tasty meal options.

-What Is A Website Title Vs Website Name?
+Website Title Vs Website Name?

 Website Title